Learning-from-our-past/karelian-db/readme.md

 ```

 ### Setup Postgres .pgpass file
-Either run commands as postgres user (`sudo su postgres`) or set up a password for
-postgres user and then add following line to `~/.pgpass`:
+Set up postgres user to have a password access and then add following lines to `~/.pgpass`:

 ```
 localhost:5432:learning-from-our-past:postgres:<password>
+localhost:5432:karelian_testdb:postgres:<password>
 ```

 Or if you don't want to use postgres user, you can create a new super user to your postgres cluster and